Aronno1920/AWS-Cloud-Technical/README.md

 <br/><br/>

 ### Lesson 2.3: What is Serverless?
-**Serverless** architecture is a way to build and run applications and services without having to manage infrastructure.
-Your application still runs on servers, but all the server management is done by AWS
+**Serverless** architecture allows you to build and run applications without managing infrastructure.
+Although your application runs on servers, AWS handles all server management for you.

 **Benefites of Serverless**
 * Fully managed service